ucla-pls/pldi21-artifact/README.md

 ## Getting Started Guide

-This artifact is a little different than other artifacts, because we have gone into great lengths in making every decission we have made repoducible and inspectable from first principles.
+This artifact is a different than other artifacts, because we have gone into great lengths in making every decision we have made reproducible and inspectable from first principles.

-To make sure that everything is repoducible we use several technologies: the most prominent is nix.
-Nix is a purly functional package mananger which ensures that (almost) every build is repoducible.
+To make sure that everything is reproducible we use several technologies, the most prominent is nix.
+Nix is a purely functional package manager which ensures that (almost) every build is reproducible.
 We strongly recommend reading more about it on [their homepage](nixos.org).
-You can install it on most systemst however the derivations that we have created have been created on a NixOS machine.
+You can install it on most system, however, the derivations that we have created have been created on a NixOS machine.

 The artifact is structured like this: